Semantic-VAE: Semantic-Alignment Latent Representation for Better Speech Synthesis: Introduction

 Consistent with findings in the vision domain \cite{yao2025reconstruction}, latent diffusion models with vanilla acoustic VAE systems face an \textbf{optimization dilemma} between reconstruction and generation performance.
 The results of preliminary experiments are shown in Fig. \ref{fig:dilemma}.
 Specifically, increasing the latent dimension enhances reconstruction quality and speaker similarity but impairs intelligibility in zero-shot TTS, whereas reducing the latent dimension improves intelligibility at the expense of reconstruction quality and speaker similarity.
 This trade-off exemplifies the information bottleneck: lower-dimensional representations capture core semantic content, whereas higher-dimensional representations preserve richer acoustic details but introduce redundancy and complicate semantic modeling.

-To address this challenge, we introduce \textbf{Semantic-VAE}, a novel variational autoencoder with semantic alignment regularization in the latent space to mitigate the difficulty of semantic modeling in zero-shot TTS tasks with unconstrained high-dimensional latent representations.
+To address this challenge, we introduce \textbf{Semantic-VAE}, a novel VAE with semantic alignment regularization in the latent space to mitigate the difficulty of semantic modeling in zero-shot TTS tasks with unconstrained high-dimensional latent representations.
 Extensive experiments demonstrate that Semantic-VAE mitigates the generation–reconstruction dilemma in high-dimensional latent spaces, accelerates training convergence, and achieves state-of-the-art performance in zero-shot TTS tasks.
 Specifically, the F5-TTS model with the proposed Semantic-VAE features achieves \textbf{2.10}\% WER and \textbf{0.64} speaker similarity on the LibriSpeech-PC test-clean dataset, outperforming the mel-based F5-TTS baseline (2.23\%, 0.60) and the vanilla acoustic VAE baseline (2.65\%, 0.59).
 Additional reconstruction experiments show that Semantic-VAE achieves reconstruction quality comparable to vanilla VAE and substantially better than the vocoder~\cite{Siuzdak24vocos} with mel-spectrograms.
 This demonstrates that our proposed semantic alignment regularization enables more effective generative modeling without compromising the representational capacity of the latent features.
-We release the full Semantic-VAE framework with code and checkpoints at \href{https://github.com/ZhikangNiu/Semantic-VAE}{https://github.com/ZhikangNiu/Semantic-VAE}.